 The Gemini “Dual Command” (right) and Atari 2600 joystick and separate paddle unit (left)

-In 2013 when I got an Atati 2600 Jr. I found myself a bit let down by the simple Atari controller, and the separate paddle system and quickly found myself yearning for my old Gemini all in one controllers.
-About two years later I was finally able to come by one of these now elusive systems on eBay.
-Once I got if plugged in, it was amazing how quickly things came back to me, especially memories of all the times I had played these machines in my youth.
+In 2013 when I got an Atati 2600 Jr., I found myself a bit let down by the simple Atari controller and the separate paddle system, and quickly found myself yearning for my old Gemini all in one controllers.
+So about two years later I was finally able to come by one of these now elusive systems on eBay.
+Once I got it plugged in, it was amazing how quickly things came back to me, especially memories of all the times I had played these machines in my youth.

 So despite what the fate of the Chameleon may be, for me Coleco and its Gemini will always (and ironically I might add) be one of my fondest memories of my time gaming with the Atari 2600 as a child.